-DWD 140.15 Hearing procedure; order of witnesses; public hearing and exclusion of certain persons; oral decisions.
+- DWD 140.15 Hearing procedure; order of witnesses; public hearing and exclusion of certain persons; oral decisions.
 (1) All testimony shall be given under oath or affirmation.
-The appeal tribunal shall administer the oath or affirmation to each witness.
-No person who refuses to swear or affirm the veracity of their testimony may testify.
-Each party shall be given an opportunity to examine and cross-examine witnesses.
-The appeal tribunal may limit testimony to only those matters that are disputed.
-The appeal tribunal may not allow into the record, either on direct or cross-examination, redundant, irrelevant or repetitive testimony.

-- (2) The appeal tribunal has the responsibility to develop the facts and may call and examine any witness that the appeal tribunal deems necessary, determine the order that witnesses are called and the order of examination of each witness.
-The appeal tribunal may deny the request of any party to examine a witness adversely.
-The appeal tribunal may hear closing arguments from the parties and may limit the time of such arguments.
-The appeal tribunal may adjourn and continue a hearing to a future date when the hearing cannot be completed in the time scheduled. - (3) The appeal tribunal may, upon motion of a party or upon the appeal tribunal's own motion, exclude witnesses from the hearing until called to testify and may instruct the excluded witnesses not to discuss the matter being heard until the hearing has been concluded.
-The appeal tribunal may close the hearing to any person to the extent necessary to protect the interests and rights of either party to a fair hearing.
+The administrative law judge shall administer the oath or affirmation to each witness.
+No person who refuses to swear or affirm the veracity of his or her testimony may testify.
+Each party shall be given an opportunity to examine and crossexamine witnesses.
+The administrative law judge may limit the crossexamination of witnesses so as not to unduly burden the record. - (2) The administrative law judge has the responsibility to develop the facts and may call and examine any witness that he or she deems necessary and may also determine the order in which witnesses are called and the order of examination of each witness.
+The administrative law judge may deny the request of any party to examine a witness adversely.
+The administrative law judge may hear closing arguments from the parties but may limit the time of such arguments.
+The administrative law judge may adjourn and continue a hearing to a future date when the hearing cannot be completed in the time scheduled. - (3) The administrative law judge may, upon motion of a party or upon the judge's own motion, exclude witnesses from the hearing room until called to testify and may instruct the excluded witnesses not to discuss the matter being heard until the hearing has been concluded.
+The administrative law judge may close the hearing to any person to the extent necessary to protect the interests and rights of either party to a fair hearing.
 This subsection does not authorize exclusion of a party who is a natural person; one officer or employee of a party which is not a natural person; or a person whose presence is shown by a party to be essential to the presentation of the party's case.

-(4) The appeal tribunal may exclude any person who disrupts the hearing.
-The appeal tribunal may recess or adjourn the hearing if any person disrupts the hearing.
-The appeal tribunal may prohibit any excluded representative from representing a party at that hearing or any continuance.
-The appeal tribunal shall offer a party whose representative has been excluded or refused admittance an opportunity to secure another representative.
+(4) The administrative law judge may exclude any person who disrupts the hearing.
+The administrative law judge may recess or adjourn the hearing if any person disrupts the hearing.
+The administrative law judge may prohibit any excluded representative from representing a party at that hearing or any continuance.
+The administrative law judge shall offer a party whose representative has been excluded or refused admittance an opportunity to secure another representative.

 History: Cr.
 Register, November, 1985, No. 359, eff.
 12-1-85; renum. from ILHR 140.10 and am.
 (1) and (4), Register, June, 1997, No. 498, eff.
-7-1-97; CR 18-033: am.
-Register May 2019 No. 761, eff.
-6-1-19.
+7-1-97.

 DWD 140.16 Admissibility of evidence; administrative notice.
 (1) Statutory and common law rules of evidence and rules of procedure applicable to courts of record are not controlling with respect to hearings.
-The appeal tribunal shall secure the facts in as direct and simple a manner as possible.
-Evidence having reasonable probative value is admissible.
-Irrelevant, immaterial and repetitive evidence is not admissible.
+The administrative law judge shall secure the facts in as direct and simple a manner as possible.
+Evidence having reasonable probative value is admissible, but irrelevant, immaterial and repetitious evidence is not admissible.
 Hearsay evidence is admissible if it has reasonable probative value but no issue may be decided solely on hearsay evidence unless the hearsay evidence is admissible under ch.
 908, Stats.

-(2) The appeal tribunal may take administrative notice of any department records, generally recognized fact or established technical or scientific fact having reasonable probative value but the parties shall be given an opportunity to object and to present evidence to the contrary before the appeal tribunal issues a decision.
+(2) The administrative law judge may take administrative notice of any department records, generally recognized fact or established technical or scientific fact having reasonable probative value but the parties shall be given an opportunity to object and to present evidence to the contrary before the administrative law judge issues a decision.

 History: Cr.
 Register, November, 1985, No. 359, eff.
 12-1-85; renum. from ILHR 140.12 and am., Register, June, 1997, No. 498, eff.
-7-1-97; CR 18-033: am.
-Register May 2019 No. 761, eff.
-6-1-19.
+7-1-97.